ethereum/ethereum-org-website/src/content/guides/how-to-register-an-ethereum-account/index.md

 ## Step 3: Download & Install a wallet

 Once you have decided on a specific wallet, download and install it.
+All of them should be free.
 Most wallet products will automatically generate an Ethereum account so you don't need one before you download a wallet.

 ## Step 4: Open the wallet app & store your recovery phrase